Active Transportation Action Plan

 There are many locations along CSAH1 where the sidewalk curves away from the traffic lanes when crossing intersections.
 This means that a biker using the sidewalk, reminder that there are no shoulders along CSAH1, must now try to turn their head almost 120 degrees to see if crossing is safe putting the biker in a very precarious position in relationship to the crossing and any vehicles approaching from behind!
 Why is this?
 Why is the pedestrian/bicyclist put in this position in relationship to motorists?
 This also creates some difficult sight lines for all involved.
 This can also apply to the "pork chop" intersections!

-MntB08 asked over 1 year ago
+MntB08 asked almost 2 years ago

 Thank you for your comment about the pedestrian ramp design along CSAH 1 (Old Shakopee Road).
 We will make sure this is considered in both the ATAP plan development and are communicated to Hennepin County for their consideration in future projects on or along CSAH 1.